EmilKarapetyan/matrix/README.md

     * Create a matrix with specified dimensions and an optional default value.
     * Create a matrix from an initializer list.
 * **Matrix Operations:**
-    * Matrix addition and subtraction (not implemented in the provided code snippet)
     * Matrix multiplication
     * Matrix transposition
 * **Other Functionalities:**